gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 ```
 LiveCloudKd /l /a 0 /n 0
 ```
-a - Action ID (Live kernel debugger) l - using EXDI interface n - ID of virtual machine (standard is zero, if you run VM.
-Useful for restarting)
+a - action ID (live kernel debugger) l - using EXDI live debugging interface n - ID of virtual machine (standard is zero, if you run one VM)

 It automatically launches WinDBG (classic) with EXDI plugin in live debugging mode.